Complete Guide to Cenote Dos Ojos for Scuba Divers

 FAQs About Cenote Dos Ojos

-How much is the entrance fee to Dos Ojos?
+How much does it cost to visit Cenote Dos Ojos?

-Do I need to be certified to dive in dos ojos?
+Do I need to be certified to dive at Dos Ojos?

 How deep is Dos Ojos?